Adelaide Zero Project

 The Don Dunstan Foundation has a proud history of engaging with homelessness issues.
 We think that, in 2018, Adelaide shouldn’t be seeking just to address street homelessness but to end it, as other cities like Chicago, Detroit and New Orleans are seeking to do.

-On any given night there are up to 120 people sleeping rough in the city which is something the Don Dunstan Foundation is keen to address.
+On any given night there are 143 people or more sleeping rough in the city (as identified through Connections Week) which is something the Don Dunstan Foundation is keen to address.

 Sign up for regular updates and news about the Adelaide Zero Project.

 Connections Week is a collaborative effort by Hutt St Centre, Don Dunstan Foundation and other Adelaide Zero Project Partners.
 It marks the start of Phase 2 (Implementation) for the Adelaide Zero Project.

 During Connections Week, nearly 200 dedicated workers and volunteers from across the sector tried to connect with every person sleeping rough in the city to get to know them by name and better understand their needs.